 So, better keep crushing with this ax!

 - Great for string bending at higher notes.

 - Cheap pickguard

 - Pickups are great, but a little noisy

 The design and hardware?
 Nothing unique.
 Even its 50s vibe can’t even bring the good old days back with its strings.

 So, I might be looking for some alternatives, probably better, like this Fender Standard Telecaster.
-Just a word of caution, though.

 The guitar is excellent and recommended.
 For a few hundred dollars you are not only getting an entry-level electric guitar, you are buying a Squier.